KittyRx/Papy/README.md

 ## Contributing

-If you would like to contribute to this project it is quite easy (I may be biased since it is my project).
-Follow the [Getting Started](#getting-started) section and that will get you up and running.
+If you would like to contribute to this project follow the [Getting Started](#getting-started) section and that will get you up and running.

 Regarding actually contributing code, please fork the repository and open a pull request to the `main` branch.
-I will review it as soon as I can.

-My Practices:
 - Naming Variables:
 	- I use camel case for all variable and class names.
 - Structure: